3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-- machine generated: initfiles, will be shown later
+Hostboot is partially machine generated: it uses so-called initfiles, which will be shown later. coreboot OTOH is written by humans, for humans.

 ---